 • Brings quality, authentic, unique products to its customers.

 • Supports education and women's enterprise in Morocco.

-• The Blumms purchase each item at a fair price, as closely as possible to its source, supporting the livelihood of the artisan and his or her family.
+• Purchases each item at a fair price, as closely as possible to its source.

 In 2013, Buzz and Andrew embarked on a greatly-anticipated adventure: a 70-mile roundtrip, 10,000-foot elevation gain trek through the spectacular Himalayas from Lukla, Nepal to the base camp of Mt.
 Everest.
 After nine days on the trail, they had a bit of time in legendary Kathmandu to savor the Nepalese culture.
 They discovered a small family-owned shop selling yak leather goods made by their three artisans.
 The yak leather bags and totes were particularly intriguing: sturdy and unique, and very different from Moroccan leather goods, but compatible with Moroccan Buzz's business model.
 Buzz and Andrew selected several styles of the bags to test the market back in the U.S. The yak leather bags and totes have proven very popular; they've become part of Moroccan Buzz's regular product line.